 Read our latest case studies & discover more about buying your own home with Help to Buy.

-The Help to Buy Equity Loan scheme allows buyers to purchase a new home worth up to £600,000 with just a 5% deposit and a 75% mortgage.
+Chris and Jessica purchased a three-bedroom semi-detached house using the government-backed Help to Buy scheme which allows buyers to purchase a new home worth up to £600,000 with just a 5% deposit and a 75% mortgage.
 The remaining 20% is covered by an equity loan from the government, which is interest free for the first five years.

 Jessica, a finance manager based in Stoke, said: “After getting married we decided it was the right time to buy our first home and Brindley Village was one of the first places we visited.
 We were really impressed with the show home and could immediately picture ourselves living here.